 - Heat 3 Tbsp unsalted butter over medium heat in a large skillet.

 - Sauté onion, carrots, celery and garlic until softened; about 5 minutes.

 - Add parsley, rosemary, thyme and marjoram to the skillet.
 Stir often, for another 2 minutes.

 - Place bread cubes in a large bowl.

 - Pour sautéed vegetables over the bread and stir to coat.

-- Add 1 egg and pepper to the broth, and whisk until egg has become fully emulsified into the broth.
+- Add the egg and black pepper to broth, and whisk until egg has become fully emulsified into the broth.
 Pour mixture into bread bowl, and mix with clean hands to completely coat the bread.

 - Line an 8×8" baking dish with parchment paper.
-(Easiest way is to cut two pieces of parchment that are 12"x8" and lay them so they cross each other in the pan.)
+(Cut two pieces of parchment that are 12"x8" and lay them so they cross each other in the pan.)
 To keep moisture in, cover the pan with foil.